California Court Records

 What are the Most Common Contract Disputes in California

-Breach of contract disputes constitutes the most common contract disagreements in California.
+Breach of contract disputes generally constitute the most common contract disagreements in California.
 Other popular contract-related disputes in the state include:

 What is California Contract Law?